 India is one of the fastest growing economies in the world.
 Expanding urban areas, growing population and an increasing dependency on electricity in our lives is continuously pushing its demand upwards.

 While the government's 'Make in India' initiative is giving the right impetus to the home-grown industry, the 'Digital India' and E-governance is mechanizing the vast public and private networks and businesses across sectors.
-Though this spells better service experience and greater inclusion, it also translates into higher power consumption and need for the society to operate.
+Though this spells better service experience and greater inclusion, it also translates into higher power consumption and need for renewable energy solutions for the society to operate at its potential.